 Basic principles for remuneration

 The Company’s business strategy is based on the following four cornerstones:

 A prerequisite for successful implementation of the Company’s business strategy and achievement of the Company’s long-term interests, including its sustainability initiatives, is that the Company is able to recruit and retain qualified employees.
-The Company offers remuneration and other terms of employment that enable the Company to ensure access to senior executives with the skills the Company needs.
+The Company offers remuneration and other terms of employment that enables the Company to ensure access to senior executives with the skills the Company needs.
 Conformity to market conditions and competitiveness are general principles for remuneration of senior executives of the Company.
 Information regarding the total remuneration of the employees, the components of said remuneration, and the increase and rate of increase of the remuneration over time are included in the Remuneration Committee’s and the Board’s decision-data for assessing the reasonableness of the guidelines when determining the guidelines and when evaluating compliance with the guidelines.

 The decision-making process

 The Committee must approve compensation and other employment terms decided by the Chief Executive Officer for other senior officers in comparable positions.
-When applicable, the Committee is responsible for ensuring that the incentive program is evaluated each year.

-When the need arises of any material change in the guidelines, or at least every fourth year, the Board uses the recommendations of the Remuneration Committee as a basis to prepare proposed guidelines for resolution by the AGM.
+When the need arises of any material change in the guidelines, or at least every fourth year, the Board uses the recommendations of the Remuneration Committee as a basis to prepare proposed new guidelines for resolution by the AGM.

 Principles for fixed and variable remuneration